Charles Ives: Career

-In 1908, he married Harmony Twichell, daughter of Congregational minister Joseph Twichell and his wife, Julia Harmony Cushman.
-The young couple moved into their own apartment in New York.

 Ives had a successful career in insurance.
 He also continued to be a prolific composer until he suffered another of several heart attacks in 1918, after which he composed very little.
 He wrote his last piece, the song "Sunrise", in August 1926.
 In 1922, Ives published his 114 Songs, which represents the breadth of his work as a composer—it includes art songs, songs he wrote as a teenager and young man, and highly dissonant songs such as "The Majority".

 According to his wife, one day in early 1927, Ives came downstairs with tears in his eyes.
 He could compose no more, he said; "nothing sounds right".
 There have been numerous theories advanced to explain the silence of his late years.
 It seems as mysterious as the last several decades of the life of Jean Sibelius, who stopped composing at almost the same time.
 While Ives had stopped composing, and was increasingly plagued by health problems, he continued to revise and refine his earlier work, as well as oversee premieres of his music.

 After continuing health problems, including diabetes, in 1930 he retired from his insurance business.
 Although he had more time to devote to music, he was unable to write any new music.
 During the 1940s, he revised his Concord Sonata, publishing it in 1947 (an earlier version of the sonata and the accompanying prose volume, Essays Before a Sonata were privately printed in 1920).

 Ives died of a stroke in 1954 in New York City.
 His widow, who died in 1969 at age 92, bequeathed the royalties from his music to the American Academy of Arts and Letters for the Charles Ives Prize.